Pakistan and weapons of mass destruction: From the United States

-In July 1987, the FBI arrested Arshad Z. Pervez, a Pakistani-born Canadian, as he attempted to buy twenty-five tons of a specially strengthened steel, for which the primary use would be a uranium enrichment program, according to Richard Barlow, who had been an intelligence analyst in the CIA at the time.
-This arrest resulted from a sting operation organized by Barlow and a counterpart from the CIA.
+In July 1987, the FBI arrested Arshad Z. Pervez, a Pakistani-born Canadian, as he attempted to buy twenty-five tons of a specially strengthened steel, for which the primary use would be a uranium enrichment programme, according to Richard Barlow, who had been an intelligence analyst in the CIA at the time.
+This arrest resulted from a sting operation organised by Barlow and a counterpart from the CIA.
 The mark had failed to show for previous sting operations planned in joint with a representative of the US State Department.

 This arrest made headlines, which led to hearings before the Asian and Pacific Affairs Subcommittee, chaired by Representative Solarz (D-NY), who had co-sponsored with Senator Larry Pressler (R-SD) the Pressler Amendment.
 That amendment stated that, "no military equipment or technology shall be sold or transferred to Pakistan" unless the President certifies annually "(1) that Pakistan not possess a nuclear explosive device; and (2) that new aid 'will reduce significantly the risk' that Pakistan will possess such a device."
 Senator John Glenn also said, "The Reagan and Bush administrations have practiced a nuclear nonproliferation policy bordering on lawlessness.
 They have undermined the respect of other countries for U.S. law and have done great damage to the nuclear nonproliferation effort."

 Retired Army Major General David W. Einsel, then working for the CIA, and Barlow were asked to testify.
 Einsel gave evasive answers when asked if Pakistan had attempted to purchase anything that would have violated US export control requirements.
 Barlow was then asked essentially the same question.
 He said that the CIA knew of "scores" of Pakistani attempts to violate American export law.
 After that testimoney, Barlow said he was so harassed by Einsel and other senior CIA personnel that he resigned in 1988, though not before receiving the CIA's Exceptional Accomplishment Award.

-In 1989 Barlow was hired as a proliferation analyst for the Department of Defense, where he produced a report indicating that Pakistan possessed the capability to use F-16 fighters to deliver nuclear weapons, based on information about how Pakistan had modified F-16s it had received from the United States.
-Barlow then learned that Deputy Assistant Secretary of Defense Arthur Hughes had stated the exact opposite in testimony before Congress, that using F-16s to deliver nuclear weapons "far exceeded the state of art in Pakistan."
+In 1989 Barlow was hired as a proliferation analyst for the Department of Defence, where he produced a report indicating that Pakistan possessed the capability to use F-16 fighters to deliver nuclear weapons, based on information about how Pakistan had modified F-16s it had received from the United States.
+Barlow then learned that Deputy Assistant Secretary of Defence Arthur Hughes had stated the exact opposite in testimony before Congress, that using F-16s to deliver nuclear weapons "far exceeded the state of art in Pakistan."
 He found that the file copy of his report had been altered.
 He then told his management they should not lie to Congress.
 He was fired and his career destroyed.